 Do not ignore your moneylender’s letters to remind you of your payment.
 Lenders are willing to help you adjust their repayment terms if you tell them your status instead of hiding and defaulting.
 If you know you are short for the coming scheduled repayment, tell your lender ahead of time.

-If you have a bad credit rating, you can repair it by taking a small loan and repaying it diligently.
-It will take some time, probably a year or two, but it will help in the long run as you will then be able to get a higher loan.
-You will be able to get a loan at S$500 without worrying about your credit score, however expect most lenders to give you a higher interest rate.
+If you have a bad credit rating, you can repair it.
+For example, take out a small loan and repay it diligently.
+It will take some time, probably a year or two.
+But, it will help in the long run as you will then be able to get a higher loan.
+In addition, you will be able to get a loan at $500 without worrying about your credit score.
+However, expect most lenders to give you a higher interest rate.

 If you don’t pay your loans, you might never get another loan anymore.
-If might be impossible to get a home, car or student loan.
-If you get caught of a spiraling debt and you think it is impossible to pay all your loans, you can have your debt reconstructed and get in touch with a credit councilor.
+It might be impossible to get a home, car or student loan.
+Have your debt reconstructed if you get caught in a spiralling debt and think it is impossible to pay all your loans.
+Also, get in touch with a credit counsellor.

-If you are currently in need of a flexible loan to take your credit rating back up, drop by Cash Mart and chat with the friendly staff to start a smooth process of getting your personal loan.
-Cash Mart offers various loan solutions when you need it the most.
+If you need a flexible low-interest loan to take your credit rating back up, drop by Cash Mart.
+Also, chat with the friendly staff to start a smooth process of getting your personal loan.
+Cash Mart offers various loan solutions when you need them the most.